-This project comprises the construction of dual road tunnels, approximately nine kilometres in length, beneath Pennant Hills Road and the Northern Railway Line linking the M1 and M2 Motorways.
+This project comprises the construction of dual road tunnels, approximately 9km in length, beneath Pennant Hills Road and the Northern Railway Line linking the M1 and M2 Motorways.
 Each of the tunnels will be built with a capacity for three lanes.

 The benefits of the NorthConnex project include: